RyanValencia/Jormungandr/README.md

 BH STG game made for Washington State University's Cpt_S 487: Software Design & Architecture.

 To run the program, open the solution in Visual Studios 2019.
-(Note: downloading the project and extracting everything may not be all that's required for the project to run.)
+(Note: downloading the project and extracting everything may not be all that's required for the project to run.
+I've attempted to create the project as an EXE but the process is not straightforward.
+Feel free to email me if there's any interest in seeing the project and there are compiling issues)

 This project was completed by a group of 5 students via Monogame in Visual Studios.